javadelight/delight-async-properties/README.md

 ### Storing Properties

 Properties are set using the `record(operation)` method.
-Record operations are performed asynchronously.
+All operations are performed asynchronously.

 ```java
 PropertyNode props = Properties.create(Properties.defaultFactory());